 Time management tips for the CPA Exam

 Effective time management skills are a critical aspect of passing the CPA Exam.
-In this blog, we’ll reveal three time management tips that can help you make the most of your time—and increase your chances of passing the CPA Exam.
+In this blog, we’ll reveal four tips that can help you make the most of your time and increase your chances of passing the CPA Exam.

-The CPA Exam is given in four parts, and test-takers are given four hours to complete each of them.
+Before we jump in, let's break down how the test works because it will impact how you'll manage your time.
+The CPA Exam is given in four parts, and test takers are given four hours to complete each of them.
 Four hours may seem like a long time, but the CPA Exam covers a lot of material, and it can go by quickly.

-Before we jump into a few useful time management tips, it’s important that you understand how the test works.
-The CPA Exam uses a multistage testing format and is broken into sections called “testlets.”
+The exam uses a multistage testing format and is broken into sections called “testlets.”
 Each section of the exam starts with two multiple-choice question (MCQ) testlets, followed by one task-based simulation (TBS) testlet, an optional 15-minute break, and two final TBS/written communication (WC) testlets.

 The first testlet you receive will be of moderate difficulty.
 If you do well on it, the next testlet will be harder.
 Perform poorly, and the testlets get easier.
 Strategically dividing your time between easier and harder questions is therefore critical to achieving your best score.

-Use the following time management tips to help you navigate the testlets and the overall CPA Exam—and to help you figure out the best way to manage your time.
+Use the following time management tips to help you navigate the testlets for optimal performance.

 1. Move through the first CPA Exam testlet quickly

-Plan to move more quickly through the first testlet so that you have more time to tackle the more complicated and point-worthy questions that come in testlets two and three.
-You might plan to spend 40-45 minutes on the first testlet and allow roughly 55-60 minutes on the third testlet.
+As noted above, the testlets will automatically adjust the level of difficulty based on your performance on the previous testlet.
+Do your best to move quickly through the first testlet so that you have more time to tackle the likely more complicated and point-worthy questions that come in testlets two and three.
+For example, you might plan to spend 40-45 minutes on the first testlet and roughly 55-60 minutes on the third testlet.

 As a general rule, try not to spend more than three minutes on a single MCQ.
-Not all questions are graded, so if you find one that really stumps you, try to move on quickly—it may not even count.
+Not all questions are graded, so if you find one that really stumps you, flag it and return to it at the end because it may not even count.
 Fifteen of the 90 MCQs for FAR and AUD and 12 of 72 questions for BEC and REG are not graded.

-2. Divide your time evenly on the Task-Based Simulations (TBS)
+2. Divide your time evenly on each TBS and WC problem

-The second time management tip is to divide your time evenly on the Task-Based Simulations.
-The CPA Exam includes a total of 31 Task-Based Simulations, and these count toward 50% of your overall score.
-Generally speaking, TBS comprises the last three testlets of each section of the exam.
+The CPA Exam includes a total of 31 TBS problems, and these count toward 50% of your overall score.
+Generally speaking, TBS problems comprise the last three testlets of each section of the exam.

-Plan to divide your time evenly between each TBS.
+Divide your time evenly between each TBS.
 This will give you about 12-15 minutes to complete each one.
 Start with the easiest ones and finish with the hardest.
-If you run into a particularly difficult one, save it for the very end and quickly fill it out in the last five minutes if you have to.
+If you run into a particularly hard problem, you can save it for the very end and quickly fill it out in the last five minutes.
+One of the seven TBS problems for AUD and FAR and one of the seven for REG are not graded, so try not to spend too much time on any one simulation to stay on track.
+For the BEC WC, one of the three prompts is not graded.
+You should allot about 12-15 minutes per WC.

 Above all else, make sure you at least get to every TBS with enough time to throw out some guesses.
 The CPA Exam uses a positive scoring system, so you won’t be penalized for getting something wrong.